 A PET scan can help show if the cancer has spread to lymph nodes or other parts of the body.
 This test looks for areas where cells are growing quickly (which might be a sign of cancer), rather than just showing if areas look abnormal based on their size or shape.

-For this test, you receive an injection of a radioactive substance (usually a type of sugar known as FDG).
+For this test, you are injected with a radioactive substance (usually a type of sugar known as FDG).
 The amount of radioactivity used is very low and will pass out of your body over the next day or so.
 Because cancer cells in the body tend to grow faster than other cells, they absorb more of the radioactive sugar.
 After about an hour, you are moved onto a table in the PET scanner.
 You lie on the table for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
-The picture is not finely detailed like a CT or MRI scan, but it can provide helpful information about cancer in your whole body.
+The picture is not as detailed as a CT or MRI scan, but it can provide helpful information about cancer in your whole body.

 Many centers have special machines that can do both a PET and CT scan at the same time (PET/CT scan).
-This lets the doctor compare areas of higher radioactivity on the PET with the more detailed appearance of that area on the CT.
+This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT scan.

-For more information on these imaging tests, see our document Imaging (Radiology) Tests.
+For more information on these imaging tests, see Imaging (Radiology) Tests.